In today’s October Unprocessed FAQ, I’m going to try to clear up some confusion surrounding one of our most common ingredients: Flours and grains.

 Although you probably won’t hear “intact” very often when it comes to grains (it’s not common on labels), it’s the best word I’ve found to describe them.
 The idea is that it’s the whole grain, completely intact as nature made it — it hasn’t been cut, ground, or pulverized in any way.
-When you buy a bag of whole grains of barley, wheat, rye, farro, kamut, spelt, teff… all that’s been done to it is that it’s been harvested, cleaned, and dried.
+When you buy a bag of whole kernels of barley, wheat, rye, farro, kamut, spelt, teff… all that’s been done to it is that it’s been harvested, cleaned, and dried (and, if it’s not organic, probably sprayed with pesticides).
 You could do all that at home (though it’s probably not worth the effort!), so those totally pass the kitchen test.

 Anything that includes the entirety of the grain — the bran, germ, and endosperm — can be called “whole grain,” even if it’s been ground up (or even separated and put back together).
 Steel-cut oats, for example, would be whole grain, since they start with intact oats, and then cut them with steel blades.
 (Here’s more on oats and oatmeals.)

 “Whole Grain Flour”

 This is really just taking the grain and grinding it down even more, until it’s a fine powder.
 For it to be called “whole,” it still needs the bran, germ, and endosperm — though technically, it’s legal to separate all the components and then put them back together.

 In a previous October, Cassidy from Bob’s Red Mill shared a very informative post about flour — it’s well worth the read.

 It’s safe to assume that anything called “flour” without the word “whole” preceding it has been refined — it’s lacking the nutrient-rich germ and bran.
 It might be called “All Purpose Flour,” or “Unbleached Flour” or simply, “Wheat Flour.”